Welcome to the website of the Task Team on Civil Society Organization (CSO) Development Effectiveness and Enabling Environment.

 In its work, the Task Team mostly engages with the Global Partnership for Effective Development Co-operation as well as the 2030 Agenda and the Sustainable Development Goals.

-The Stockholm Civil Society Days (SCSD) – co-organized by the Swedish International Development Cooperation Agency (Sida) and CONCORD Sweden – will be taking place in Stockholm on 20-22 September.
-The focus of this year’s SCSD is on the theme of shrinking civic space.
-The Task Team will be organizing the session
+The Stockholm Civil Society Days (SCSD) – co-organized by the Swedish International Development Cooperation Agency (Sida) and CONCORD Sweden – took place in Stockholm on 20-22 September.
+The focus of this year’s SCSD was on the theme of shrinking civic space.
+The Task Team organized the session

-Switching Gears: Imagine you are someone else!Shift positions between CSO, donor and partner country government representative, which is taking place on Friday 22 September at 10:00 AM.
+Switching Gears: Imagine you are someone else!Shift positions between CSO, donor and partner country government representative, on Friday 22 September.

 NEW ON OUR WEBSITE:

 TASK TEAM BLOG ON GPEDC WEBSITE

 The Task Team wrote a blog for the Global Partnership for Effective Development Co-operation (GPEDC) website “Partnering to achieve the SDGs: Lessons learned from monitoring civil society’s engagement in development”.
 The blog is based on the Task Team’s stock-take of country-level experiences with the multi-stakeholder monitoring approach of GPEDC Indicator Two.